-Visual cloud observations should follow the same rules as those applicable to a land station (see Volume I, Chapter 15 and WMO, 2017a).
+Visual cloud observations should follow the same rules as those applicable to a land station (see PartVolume I, Chapter 15 and WMO, 2017a).
 Detailed instructions should be provided by the PMO.
-Pictorial guides and coding information are available from many sources, such as WMO (2017a), as well as from publications of NMHSs.
+Pictorial guides and coding information are available from many sources, such as WMO (1975, 19872017a), as well as from publications of NMHSs.
 Most electronic logbook software include extensive pictures of clouds to assist with cloud type identification.
-Additionally, the template for reporting SHIP observations (WMO, 2011b, Part C) provides specific information on how to make and code VOS cloud reports.
+Additionally, the template for reporting SHIP observations (B/C10 in the Manual on Codes, Volume I.2WMO, 2011b, Part C (WMO, 2011c))) provides specific information on how to make and code VOS cloud reports.

-The assessment of the total amount of cloud consists in estimating how much of the total sky area is covered with cloud and should be reported in per cent (%); however, oktas can still be used per national requirements.
+The assessment of the total amount of cloud consists in estimating how much of the total sky area is covered with cloud and should be reported in oktas.
+National instructions should provide guidance on the conversion of observations in oktas to per cent (%) as required for transmission in FM 94 BUFR. per cent (%); however, oktas can still be used per national requirements.
 In BUFR FM 94 code (WMO, 2017b) total cloud cover is given in percentage (113 indicating sky obscured by fog and/or other meteorological phenomena).
 The assessment of low cloud amount is performed in a similar way and reported in oktas for both ship-to-shore transmission and onward transmission in FM 94 BUFR.
 If no low cloud is present, the amount of medium cloud is reported instead.
-The type of low, middle and high cloud shall be determined as specified in the International Cloud Atlas (WMO, 2017a), or by identifying the appropriate cloud type from the photographs displayed in the electronic logbook software.
+The type of low, middle and high cloud shall be determined as specified in the International Cloud Atlas, Volume I (WMO, 19752017a), or by identifying the appropriate cloud type from the photographs displayed in the electronic logbook software.